Arisiru/research-face-excercises-dynamics/README.md

 If you followed the pipenv section the dvc should be part of your virtual environment.
 Please pull data from storage `$ dvc pull`

-Access to the data storage can be requested through Univercity or personal messages.
+Access to the data storage can be requested through University or personal messages.

 Use dvc commands to commit, push, pull changes to data and models